idameitil/polyphenol-oxidases/README.md

 Make grafted tree: `gappa examine graft --jplace-path data/epa-ng/filtered-out/out/epa_result.jplace --fully-resolve --name-prefix gappa --out-dir data/epa-ng/filtered-out/out/ --allow-file-overwriting`.
 This produces the file `data/epa-ng/filtered-out/out/epa_result.newick`.

 ### Make dotplot
-From the grafted tree, files with accessions in each clade are made and saved in:
+From the grafted tree, files with accessions in each clade are made and saved in: `data/epa-ng/filtered-out/clades`

 A csv file is made by running `python src/proteome-tree/clade-annotations.py`.
-This creates the file `data/mrbayes/all/clades/clades.csv`.
+This creates the file `data/epa-ng/filtered-out/clades.csv`.

 A dotplot is made in R with the script `src/species-tree/dotplot.R`.

 The phylum list `data/species-tree/phylum.txt` is written in the R script `src/species-tree/dotplot.R`.

 Then, the phylum html file is written with the `src/itol-label-files/make-itol-label-files.py` script.
-Open the html, print the page to pdf and overlap with dotplot.
+Open the html (`data/species-tree/phylum.html`), print the page to pdf and overlap with dotplot.

 ## Fungi one per order (for short fungal tree)
 Copy the query file: `cp data/proteome-tree/sequences-fungi-order-filtered-noOverlap.trimmed.fa data/epa-ng/fungi-order/query.fa`.